 Kyoto, Japan is one of the most photogenic cities I’ve visited.
-As the former capital city of Imperial Japan, it has a rich history; and with mountain ranges on three sides and a river bisecting the city from North to South, the scenery is also attractive.
-These are photos I took on two trips to the city.
-Altogether there are 394 photos, so I have divided them into a series of albums.
+As the former capital city of Imperial Japan, it has a rich history; and with mountain ranges on three sides and a river bisecting the city, the scenery is also attractive.

 Album 1: All Photos